 Instructions for Use

-Read the Instructions for Use that come with your Beteseron before you start using it and each time you get a refill.
+Read the Instructions for Use that come with your Betaseron before you start using it and each time you get a refill.
 There may be new information.
 This leaflet does not take the place of talking to your healthcare provider about your medical condition or treatment.
-Before you use Beteseron for the first time, make sure your healthcare provider shows you the right way to use it.
+Before you use Betaseron for the first time, make sure your healthcare provider shows you the right way to use it.

 Supplies needed for your Betaseron Injection (See Figure A).